Former Montgomery County high school football coach accused of sexually abusing two players

 Papadopoulos was first employed by the Montgomery County Public School system in 2016, according to the school system.
 He is currently on administrative leave.

-“The charges are troubling, completely unacceptable and represent a violation of the core values of our school and school system,” Wootton Principal Kimberly M. Bolton wrote in a Tuesday letter to staff members and parents.
+“These charges are troubling, completely unacceptable and represent a violation of the core values of our school and school system,” Wootton Principal Kimberly M. Boldon wrote in a Tuesday letter to staff members and parents.

 Montgomery County police said they were concerned there may be additional victims.
 Court papers indicate the alleged abuse occurred at private residences.
 But in court Tuesday, Ferrell said one incident occurred on school property.